EOSIO/welcome/docs/03_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 For more information click on this link [Core Concepts](../01_overview/02_core_concepts.md)

 ## Create Accounts and Key Pairs
-The game requires two accounts, one for each player, and each account requires at least one key pair (public and private keys.)
-One account 'owns' the smart contract, a blockchain account supports only one smart contract and a smart contract must be loaded by an account.
-Accounts then identify which player ‘pushes’ a transaction to the blockchain.
-An account is created by calling an EOSIO system contract and this action requires a public key which is stored on the blockchain.
-The blockchain then uses asymmetric cryptography to verify that the account pushing the transaction is signed with the matching private key and has the required authority to perform an action.
+The game requires at least two blockchain accounts, one for each player.
+The tutorial also creates a blockchain account to load the smart contract.

 ### Procedure for Accounts
 Follow this link for a guide on [creating EOSIO Testnet accounts.](../testnet-quick-start-guide/index.md#blockchain-account-configuration)